-Manly Village Public School will partner with parents/carers in establishing expectations for engagement in developing and implementing student behaviour management and antibullying strategies, by:
+Beverly Hills North Primary School will partner with parents/carers in establishing expectations for engagement in developing and implementing student behaviour management and anti bullying strategies, by:

-- inviting parent/carer and student feedback and comment on the School Behaviour Support and Management Plan through formal and informal means, such as surveys, school surveys, consulting with the school community - using concerns raised through complaints procedures to review school systems, data and practices.
+- inviting parent/carer and student feedback through formal and informal means, such as Tell Them From Me surveys, school surveys, schoolzine, consulting with the P & C and local AECG - using concerns raised through complaints procedures to review school systems, data and practices.

-Manly Village Public School will communicate these expectations to parents/carers through the school newsletter and school website.
+Beverly Hills North Primary School will communicate these expectations to parents/carers through the school newsletter and school website.
 Our school proactively builds collaborative relationships with families and communities to create a shared understanding of how to support student learning, safety and wellbeing.

-School-wide expectations
+School-wide expectations and rules

-Manly Village Public School has the following school-wide expectations:
+Beverly Hills North Primary School has the following school-wide expectations and rules: